nectar-cookbooks/daris/README.md

 * `daris::dicom-client` - installs the "dicom-mf" upload tool.
 * `daris::users` - creates users from the "daris_users" databag.
 * `daris::dicom-hosts` - creates DICOM proxy users from the "dicom_hosts" databag.
+* `daris::build_daris` - checks out and does a local build of the DaRIS portal component.
+* `daris::build_nigtk` - checks out and does a local build of the NIGTK components.
+* `daris::build_transform` - checks out and does a local build of the Transform component.

 Attributes
 ==========